oulianov/aquitaine-beach/README.md

   allow-origin: /https?:\/\/localhost(:[0-9]+)?/
 ```

 This will allow Elastic Search to communicate with the local app.
+Otherwise, we would have some ```CORS``` issues related to fetching the REST API over a web client.

 ### 2. Import the dataset into Elastic Search